-Community celebrations are held to celebrate business milestones.
+Celebrations are held to celebrate business milestones.
 In 2015 community leaders attended a banquet to honor Tyson for 25 years year in business in Lexington.
 KRVN celebrated 65 years with the community by hosting an open house.
 Plans are underway for a celebration with Orthman and the grand opening of their new facility and 50 years in business.

 In February of each year, a business and industry recognition banquet is held.
 Over the past three years, the following businesses have been recognized: